domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 You do you, and don't disturb others in the process.
 Embrace what's uniquely you.
 Don't be afraid to let it out, even if others happen to see and judge you for it.
 Make it good!

-Every day, do at least one activity that genuinely scares you (& makes you sweat).
+Every day, do at least one activity that genuinely scares you (and makes you sweat).

 At work: What needs to get done, will get done, and you'll know it.
 Everything else is gravy.

 Another day, more B.S. - another challenge.
 Great.
 Now you know what to expect - embrace it!

-Focus on doing your job & doing it well.
+Focus on doing your job and doing it well.
 You're getting paid for a reason.
 At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it!).
 Gotta make a living somehow someway.

 Less fussin', mo' tussin.
 (The best "tussin" is culture; even better is "deep culture" - culture you must dig deep to find.)